mongodb/docs/source/includes/fact-replica-set-sync-from-is-temporary.rst

      The sync target falls more than 30 seconds behind another member of the replica set;

-then, the :program:`mongod` instant will revert to the default sync logic and target.
+then, the :program:`mongod` instance will revert to the default sync logic and target.